alprslnorgnl/Law-of-Large-Numbers-on-Forex/README.md

 -- To obtain the data in the values.csv file, the equal.mq4 expert, which I wrote using MQL4, the programming language written for the Metatrader4 platform, was used.

 -- We used the python libraries pandas and matplotlib to visualize the data in the .csv file.

+## Study results

+** For the purpose of the study, column 1 of the .csv file shows the percentage of buy transactions from the start date until 15.30 every day, column 2 shows the percentage of sell transactions.

+** Our expectation is that the expected ratio of Buy and Sell transactions is 50%.

+** As you can see in the picture, at the end of the 136th day, the ratio of buy and sell trades is equal to 50.00 and 50.00.